megapeg/react-ts-vite/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR.
+Additional support :

+- Eslint on precommit hook
-Prettier support is also added for onsave in VSC
+- Prettier support is also added for onsave in VSC
+- Vitest and React Test Library for testing

 ## Install Precommit Hooks